exonum/exonum/CONTRIBUTING.md

 Generally, we follow common best practices established in the Rust community, but we have several additional conventions:

+- Create as minimal pull request as possible: they are easier to review and integrate.

+  Additionally, we merge pull request using the "squash and merge" strategy, so don't waste your time on detailed commits history.

 - Don't use `debug!` log level.

   It is convenient to use `debug!` when you develop some feature and are only